Buck3ts41/KingCU.cc-SeaOfThieves-Cheat/README.md

 # Update

-update coming 26/11/2022
+updated 19/02/2023

 # KingCU.cc-SeaOfThieves-Cheat

-Sea Of Thieves cheat - Updated 03/10/2022 (Outdated)
+Sea Of Thieves cheat - Updated 19/02/2023

 This is a POC project, made just for fun.
 For now is 100% undetected, i will update offsets when new SoT version will release.
 The cheat is made in C++ and is external.

-Rework and Update of SoT-External-Tool-Premium
+Rework and Update of SoT-External-Tool-Premium by xTeJk

 # Features